Tuesday May 05, 2009

 I think I had the main plot in mind from the start.
 In fact—more hubris—I still think my plot should’ve been the plot of the first “Star Trek—Next Generation” movie: a Borg attack on the Romulus empire and the inevitable Federation response.
 Not only would it have been epic in scope but would’ve allowed an appearance by Leonard Nimoy’s Mr. Spock, last seen on Romulus, and thus incorporated, in a natural way, both “Next Gen” and “Original Series” characters.
 I doubt I had a resolution to this plot—a way to defeat the ever-adaptive Borg—but, reading over it now, I like the solution I came up with.
 It’s both humorous—particularly if you know Mr. B—and, to borrow a loaded word, logical.

 This week, as a lead-in to the new J.J.
-Abrams-led “Star Trek” movie, or reboot, I’ll include excerpts from the novel.
+Abrams-led “Star Trek” reboot, I’ll include excerpts from the novel.
 It’s me at my most “Star Trek”-y.
-Please be kind.
+Please be gentle.